KilledByAPixel/OS13k/README.md

 - allowMultiple - Allows multiple copies of the window to open
 - open - Starts open (only for top level icons)
 - background - Set background color for iframe (white by default)
-- showReload - Shows the reload page icon
+- showReload - Shows the reload page icon that will reload your program

 ### Shadertoy Shaders
  - Supports iTime, iMouse, iResolution, and iChannel0